Step 5 of 1242% complete

 2. The transaction is signed with your private key

-3. The transaction is submitted to Arkiv (Mendoza testnet)
+3. The transaction is submitted to Arkiv (Braga testnet)

 4. The transaction is confirmed on-chain